acc4github/kdenlive-camerashake-organic/README.md

   - Much smoother visuals with Bilinear Interpolation
   - Added fluctuation to blur (half the set speed) to emulate the camera's focal point miss
   - Added 'Seed' parameter to give variations between clips
+  - Added 'Edge Smoothing' option to smooth out the clip's edges to avoid jagged/pixelated lines.
   - Reduced overall intensity of the sliders for microadjustments
   - Removed opacity parameter
   - Removed background color